 Fruit Machines – bubble gum jackpots and the BAR symbol

 As we’ve discovered, the original Slots have nothing to do with fruit – so where did these symbols come from?
 Well, in the 1900s, despite their popularity, slot machines were banned and an alternative was introduced.

-With no such thing as cash prizes, winners would receive a fruit flavoured bubble gum and originally, the flavour of the gum would depend on the three matching fruit symbols you’d land on the reels.
+With no such thing as cash prizes, winners would receive a fruit-flavored bubble gum and originally, the flavor of the gum would depend on the three matching fruit symbols you’d land on the reels.

 Fruit machine Slots consisted of cherries, grapes, oranges, lemons and melons; while the BAR symbol signified a bubble gum packet and it looked a little like the logo of the Bell-Fruit Gum Company, but over time, became more stylised.
 These symbols are still popular today and are largely used in retro Slots.
 In fact, in the UK, slot machines are often referred to as ‘fruit machines’ – and these kinds of Slots are the ones most people remember, in pubs and arcades.

 Modern Slots – wilds, scatters and a whole multitude of symbols